0xmmalik/raytracing/README.md

 ### Search Popularity

 Actually, Google Searches for ray tracing were on an all-time high in August of 2019.
-Now, in the September of that year, they are also extremely high.
+Now, in the September of that year, they've hit another all-time high.
+Thus, it seems that the popularity is increasing.
 Click [here](https://trends.google.com/trends/explore?date=all&geo=US&q=%2Fm%2F06h2c) for a helpful graphic from [Google Trends](trends.google.com)...

 ### Release Updates